 Why are you looking for love?
 Why are you searching as if I'm not enough?
 Where will you go child?
 Tell me where will you run?
 Where will you run?

 Let's be honest.
-Today is Valentine's Day.
-Some of us will be spending the day with a special someone, but still others of us will look on this day painfully.
+February is known for Valentine's Day and tons of other mushy love stuff.
+Some of us will be spending this month with a special someone, but still others of us will look on this month painfully.
 Why is that?
 Is love defined by a person?
 According to 1 Corinthians 13:3-8, "Love never gives up.
 Love cares more for others than for self.
 Love doesn't want what it doesn't have.
 Love doesn't strut, doesn't have a swelled head, doesn't force itself on others, isn't always 'me first,' doesn't fly off the handle, doesn't keep score of the sins of others, doesn't revel when others grovel, takes pleasure in the flowering of truth, puts up with anything, trusts God always, always looks for the best, never looks back, but keeps going to the end.
 Love never dies" (The Message).
 Not once does it say that love is a human person.
 Love is something that we must work at.
 It isn't easy.
 None of the definitions in 1 Corinthians 13 say that love is easy.
 In fact, love can be a pretty tough thing.

-This past week many of my friends have been planning what they were going to do for their boyfriends and anticipating the many surprises in store for them on Valentine's Day.
+Before Valentine's Day, many of my friends were planning what they were going to do for their boyfriends and anticipating the many surprises in store for them on that particular day.
 Some of my other friends were even asked on first-time dates!
 As I sat back and watched my friends' enthusiasm and excitement, I wondered about my own Valentine's Day.
 Who would I be spending it with?
-Some of my single friends were desperately looking for a date this past week--even if it was only a one-time-thing, just so that they wouldn't be alone.
+Some of my single friends were desperately looking for a date--even if it was only a one-time-thing, just so that they wouldn't be alone.
 As I began to think about that, I knew in my heart that something just wasn't right.
 Why would I want to look for a date just for a day?
 I mean, Valentine's Day is just another day, right?
 So why do we put so much emphasis on loving others on this one, single day?

 Why are you looking for love?
 Why are you searching as if I'm not enough?
 Where will you go, child?
 Tell me where will you run?
 Where will you run?
 I'll be by your side wherever you fall.
 In the dead of night whenever you call.
 And please don't fight these hands that are holding you.
 My hands are holding you.